Anti-Bribery and Corruption Policy

 J.P Morgan Europe Limited - Depository

-J.P Morgan Securities LLC - Prime Broker
+J.P.
+Morgan Securities LLC – Prime Broker and Custodian

 Link Asset Services - Registrar